indigo-biosystems/hyperion/README.md

 Hyperion is a Ruby REST client that follows certain conventions layered on top of HTTP.
-The conventions implement best practices surrounding versioning, error handling, and crafting an API for consumption by third parties.
+The conventions implement best practices surrounding versioning, error reporting, and crafting an API for consumption by third parties.
 Hyperion provides abstractions that make it easy to follow these conventions consistently across projects.